On the Reconstruction of Geodesic Subspaces of $\mathbb{R}^N$: Introduction

-\paragraph{Weak Feature Size} A sampling theory for general compact sets was developed in \cite{CHAZALSTAB,co-tpbr-08}.
-The authors introduced the notion of \emph{weak feature size} (\wfs) for a compact subset of $\R^N$ as its distance from the set of critical points of the distance function.
-The authors consider the \wfs~of the compact shape in their sampling condition.
-In order to compute the homology groups of the unknown shape, a persistence-based treatment (\cite{co-tpbr-08}) on filtrations of the point cloud is used.
-Although the results encompass spaces beyond smooth submanifolds of $\R^N$, they do not apply to a large class of compact sets that have a zero \wfs~or spaces whose \wfs~ is not defined.
-Embedded trees, i.e., acyclic graphs are examples of spaces whose \wfs~ is undefined, for their complements do not have any bounded component.
-For an example of a space with zero \wfs, consider the space $X$ in \figref{zero-wfs}.
-The top part of the space $X$ is the graph of a rectifiable curve $\gamma:[0,1]\to \R^2$ such that, when restricted to the segment $\left[\frac{1}{n+1},\frac{1}{n}\right]$, it is a half-circle with the segment as its diameter.
-For this space, the set of critical points of the distance function is an infinite set with an accumulation point at $(0,0)$.
+Another notable difference in the previously discussed approaches appears in the cases where $X$ is ``slightly perturbed'', e.g., a submanifold with corners.
+Such a perturbation is illustrated in Figure \ref{fig:zero-wfs} for a circle $X$ topologically embedded\footnote{a topological embedding is simply a $C^0$--embedding.} in $\R^2$.
+The top part of the space $X$ is the graph of a rectifiable curve~$\gamma:[0,1]\to \R^2$ such that, when restricted to the segment $\left[\frac{1}{n+1},\frac{1}{n}\right]$, it is a half-circle of diameter $\frac{1}{n(n+1)}$ for $n$ odd and a line-segment for $n$ even.
+For this space, the set of critical points of the distance function is an infinite set with an accumulation point at~$(0,0)$.
 Consequently, $\wfs(X)=0$.
-However, $X$ has a finite distortion and a positive convexity radius.
-So, our approaches presented in \secref{persistence} encompass such a case.
+However, $X$ has a finite distortion $\delta=\frac{\pi}{2}$ and a positive intrinsic convexity radius: $\rho(X)>0$.

-The results of \cite{CHAZALSTAB,co-tpbr-08} require the underlying space to have a positive \wfs.
-Unfortunately, for a large class of shapes that frequently interest topological data analysts, \wfs\ is not defined or \wfs\ vanishes; examples include embedded graphs and simplicial complexes.
-In order to elude such difficulty, the authors of \cite{chazal2009sampling} introduce the notion of $\mu$-reach to replace $\wfs$.
-However, it is not always clear how to choose a suitable $\mu$ so that the $\mu$-reach is positive.

-We also note that a small Hausdorff perturbation may inflict a big fluctuation on the \wfs.
-In \figref{perturbation}, the small bump on the circle introduces a new critical point, hence reducing the \wfs\ of the circle significantly.

-In comparison, the reconstruction results in \cite{CHAZALSTAB,co-tpbr-08,chazal2009sampling} compute the homology groups of a small offset $X^\alpha$ of $X$, rather than of $X$ itself.
-In \figref{thickening}, we see a compact set $X$, where any small thickening is not homotopy equivalent to $X$.
-In our setting, however, we reconstruct the space $X$ itself upto homotopy type.
+Thus $X$ fails to satisfy the conditions of the reconstruction results of \cite{CHAZALSTAB,co-tpbr-08}, however our results apply to this case.
+Another important point, suggested by the example of Figure \ref{fig:zero-wfs}, is that any embedded submanifold $X$ in $\R^N$ can be perturbed to a submanifold $X'$, just by adding a small ``spherical cap'' at any of its points.
+Such a small perturbation does not change the distortion and the convexity radius too much, however can produce very small $\wfs$, because we introduce a critical point of the distance function at the center of the cap.
+Small values of $\wfs$ result in large sample sizes needed for the reconstruction.